nb-green-ops/if-prometheus-exporter/README.md

 ## Usage

-To run the `<YOUR-CUSTOM-PLUGIN>`, an instance of `PluginInterface` must be created.
+To run the `if-prometheus-exporter`, an instance of `PluginInterface` must be created.
 Then, the plugin's `execute()` method can be called, passing required arguments to it.

 This is how you could run the model in Typescript: